 The need for a botanic garden at the University of Dundee was identified by the University botany staff in 1966.
 A case was then made to the University administration, but it was promptly shelved for lack of funding.

 The botany staff had considered how a new garden could be maintained in the longer term, bearing in mind the more complex traditional designs which were labour-intensive and thus costly to run.
 Dundee's proposal was therefore developed to allow an operation on a shoestring budget: a policy which continues to this day.
 This low cash demand has remained one of the Garden's important attributes and was the key to reviving interest in the project.

 In 1970 a copy of the 'founding memorandum', written in 1966 by Dr Hugh Ingram, was discovered by Professor James Drever, first Principal of the University.
 The new Principal took up the idea with enthusiasm; and detailed planning for the Botanic Garden began.

-To date there have been three Curators of the Garden:
+To date there have been four Curators of the Garden:

 - 1971 to 1980 Edward Kemp

 - 1998 to 2018 Alasdair Hood